 Choose BrassTranscripts if you:

 BrassTranscripts excels at accuracy and file handling.
-If your main use case is "I have important audio that needs perfect transcription," that's where we shine.
+If your main use case is "I have important audio that needs professional transcription," that's where we shine.

 The Honest Bottom Line